jobrunr/website/content/en/documentation/configuration/fluent/_index.md

   - `JmxExtensions` are enabled
   - and the Dashboard is also started

-In this setup, the application enqueues new background jobs and also processes them because of the method `useDefaultBackgroundJobServer` that is called.
+In this setup, the application enqueues new background jobs and also processes them because of the method `useBackgroundJobServer` that is called.

 <br>